 Part Nine What is the Career Outlook for Acute Care NPs?

 According to the U.S. Bureau of Labor Statistics (BLS), the career outlook for NPs is excellent.
-As of 2018, there were 189,100 Nurse Practitioners in the United States, while in 2028 there is an expected need of 242,400 providers.
-This is a 28% growth.
+As of 2019, there were 200,600 Nurse Practitioners in the United States, while in 2028 there is an expected need of 242,400 providers.
+This is a 28% growth projection.

 While the BLS does not differentiate between the different types of NPs, acute care NPs will always be in need as the baby boomer generation continues to age.
 Furthermore, the National Center for Workforce Analysis (NCHWA) reported an estimated 20,000 primary care physician shortfall by 2025.
 Acute Care NPs will help fill this void.